fate-srd/book-of-hanz-content/BookOfHanz2021.md

 1. Prep some hand grenades.
 Hand grenades are events that occur that demand a PC response—even if not a particular response.
 They should be things that make the story more interesting.
 They may or may not be compels, but if they tie into a character or aspect, that’s awesome!
 NPCs coming to the PCs for aid, revelations, NPC actions, these are all examples of hand grenades.

 An example of a hand grenade from one of the last games I ran: The PCs were investigating some particularly nasty bandits, who it turned out to be were demon-infested (void summoners).
-One of the PCs had the aspect “Doesn’t trust a pretty face”, another one had the aspect “Compelled to help those in need”, and the PCs got stuck with the situation aspect “They know who we are” as the result of a concession in the previous game (the inciting incident, actually).
+One of the PCs had the aspect “Doesn’t Trust A Pretty Face”, another one had the aspect “Compelled To Help Those In Need”, and the PCs got stuck with the situation aspect “They Know Who We Are” as the result of a concession in the previous game (the inciting incident, actually).
 The hand-grenade was the youngish, female demon-infested bandit coming to the PCs and asking for help.

 Demands action?
 Yup.
 Deliberately targets PC aspects, and creates interesting conflict?
 Oh, yeah.